 As symbols of protection, agility, wealth, and beauty, the cougar spirit animal reminds you that you have the ability to tap into these attributes.
 In addition, you have a fierce protector on your side.

-Cougar Power Animal
+Mountain Lion Power Animal

 As the name implies, a power animal can empower you with their most dynamic traits.
 So, if you want to transform an area of your life, consider the attributes that your power animal represents.
 For example, you can summon the cougar power animal when you: